Monday, April 8, 2019

 And Times of India wrote this:-

-And it was artist Bhushen Koul who saw talent in Zargar Zahoor , Delhi based noted painter from the Kashmir valley and advised him to go to Baroda for proper training.
-About his Art, Bushen Kaul says this :
+And it was artist Bhushen Koul who saw talent in Zargar Zahoor, Delhi based noted painter from the Kashmir valley and advised him to go to Baroda for proper training.

-Like Nadim's poetry that carries hidden music, Bhushen's canvases convey abundance of romance in colours.
-Never ever have I found his colours gaudy.
+Like Nadim's poetry that carries hidden music, Bhushen Kaul's canvases convey abundance of romance in colours.
+Never ever has this author found his colours gaudy.
 Will we ever recognise our own icons?

 (Avtar Mota)